 Congressional Aide Offices

-The Congressional Aide program began in 1974, and will be celebrating its 39th Anniversary in the summer of 2013.
-Celebrate with us by hosting a Girl Scout Congressional Aide in 2013.
+The Congressional Aide program began in 1974, and will be celebrating its 41st Anniversary in the summer of 2015.
+Support this historic program by hosting a Girl Scout Congressional Aide in 2015.

 Office FAQS (PDF)